argohaw/argohaw/README.md

 ### Hi there, I'm SRIRAM

-## I'm a Software Engineer in OpenText, Softeware Developer, Game Developer & Enthusiast!
+## I'm a Software Engineer in OpenText, Game Developer & Enthusiast!

 - 🔭 I pursued B.Tech in Software Engineering degree from SRM Institute of Science and Technology;
 - 🌱 I’m currently learning Docker and Android Development;